-- Clean the area and equipment with the Class H vacuum cleaner and damp rags. - Put debris, used rags, paint brush, polythene sheeting and other waste in the asbestos waste container and tape it closed. - Put the asbestos waste container in a clear polythene sack and tape it closed. - Disposal see sheet em9.
+- Clean the appliance, the area and equipment with the Class H vacuum cleaner and damp rags. - Put used rags, polythene sheeting and other waste in the asbestos waste container and tape it closed. - Put the asbestos waste container in a clear polythene sack and tape it closed. - Disposal see sheet em9.